Solomonso/School/README.md

 * A student result is returned based on their name.
 * It is possible to list all the student with insufficient grade.
 This are grades lower than 50.

-There is also a utility class that makes a student name and dob URL-friendly and the school name also
+There is also a utility class that makes a student name and dob URL-friendly and the school name also.
+Unit testing is written for this application.